hail-is/hail/python/hail/docs/getting_started.rst

     >>> hc.import_vcf('sample.vcf').write('sample.vds')

-It is also possible to run Hail non-interactively, by passing a Python script to ``spark2-submit``.
+It is also possible to run Hail non-interactively, by passing a Python script to ``spark-submit``.
 In this case, it is not necessary to set any environment variables.

 For example,

   .. code-block:: text

-    $ spark2-submit --jars build/libs/hail-all-spark.jar \
+    $ spark-submit --jars build/libs/hail-all-spark.jar \
                    --py-files build/distributions/hail-python.zip \
                    hailscript.py

 runs the script `hailscript.py`: